 Annielille, "Ani" is a native of the Philippines and attended University of the Philippines before pursuing training at the Alvin Ailey School.
 She danced professional with Cleo Parker Robinson Dance Ensemble (Denver, CO), and Dallas Black Dance Theater (Dallas, TX).
 She has worked with Katherine Dunham, Donald McKayle, Eleo Pomare, Diane McIntyre, Alonzo King, Ronald K. Brown, Chuck Davis and others.
 She continues her journey as a political artist and choreographer through her company, Malayaworks (named after her daughter).
 Annielille's works have been commissioned by Dance Place (DC), Dance Canvas (Atlanta), Richmond Dance Festival (VA), Dumbo Dance Festival (NY), Appomattox Governor's School for the Arts (VA).
 She produced "La Migra, Let's Run" in 2016 and "HERstory" in 2017 for the Philadelphia Fringe Festival.
 In 2018 she revived HERstory, presented by Fleisher Art Memorial.
 Choreography highlights include the Koresh Artist Showcase, ETC Performance Series, Inhale Performance Series, Dumbo Dance Festival and Velocity Dance Festival.
 She has also choreographed Philippine Folk Dances in Richmond.
-Annielille is a proud mother of 8 year-old, Malaya Cassandra Kollman.
+Annielille is a proud mother of 9 year-old, Malaya Cassandra Kollman.
 She joined Kun-Yang Lin/Dancers in 2015.